-The mode is passed as an argument to the run.sh script (described below).
-To organize your submission, please follow the starter code and directory structure provided in Github at https://github.com/comp520/Assignment-Template.
-As part of the template, we provide 2 files that you must modify to support your project particulars
+To organize your submission, please follow the starter code and directory structure provided on the course GitHub repository: https://github.com/comp520/Assignment-Template.
+As part of the template, we provide 2 scripts that you must modify to support your assignment particulars:

-- build.sh: Builds your compiler using Make or similar - run.sh: Takes two arguments (mode and input file) and executes your compiler appropriately (i.e. ./run.sh <mode> <filename>)
+- build.sh: Builds your compiler using Make or similar - run.sh: Takes two arguments (mode and input file) and executes your compiler binary (i.e. ./run.sh <mode> <filename>)

-Comments found in both files provide more details as to the requirements.
-Since a large portion of grading is performed automatically, please ensure to follow the input/output specifications exactly.
+Comments found in both files provide the exact requirements.
+Since a large portion of grading is performed automatically, please follow the input/output specifications exactly.
 You must be able to run the provided scripts on the SOCS Trottier machines.
-A convenience test.sh script executes all programs and reports any issues found.
+A convenience test.sh script executes all programs in the programs directories using the above scripts and reports any issues found.